 Information about the selected vault is located at the top pane of the selected vault.
 Using the stacked bar, you can estimate the vault's load.
-The vault's load is the proportion of the vault's free space and occupied space (not available if the vault is located on a tape library).
+The vault's load is the proportion of the vault's free space and occupied space.
 Free space is a space on the storage device where the vault is located.
 For example, if the vault is located on a hard disk, the vault free space is the free space of the respective volume.
 Occupied space is the total size of backup archives and their metadata, if it is located in the vault.